 The BFA curriculum is a 3.5-year sequence of studio coursework.
 Students submit a portfolio to the Entry Portfolio Review—occurring each December—in order to gain acceptance into the Communication Design program.
 The Entry Portfolio Review is highly competitive with an acceptance rate of about 50 percent.

-The sophomore year introduces basic skill sets for communication design such as typography, color theory, image making, design thinking, software proficiencies, and creative methodologies for problem solving.
+The sophomore year introduces basic skillsets for communication design such as typography, color theory, image-making, design thinking, software proficiencies, and creative methodologies for problem-solving.
 At the end of the sophomore sequence, each student must participate in the Sophomore Portfolio Review.
 This review is used to select those students who have demonstrated an appropriate degree of proficiency necessary to continue in the program.

-The senior year is an intense set of classes dedicated to helping the student hone conceptual and design skills, and to preparing a competitive, final portfolio.
-Additionally, students are encouraged to take advantage of an internship course for experience.
+The senior year is an intense set of classes dedicated to helping the student hone conceptual and design skills, and preparing a competitive, final portfolio.
+Additionally, students are encouraged to take advantage of an internship course for the experience.